kernelci/kernelci-core/doc/collection-test.rst

     {
         "name": "A test suite"
-        "test_set": [
-            {
-                "name": "A test set",
         "test_case": [
             {
                 "name": "A test case 1…N"
             }
         ]
     }
-        ]
-    }

-Note that even if the ``test_suite_id`` field is mandatory for test sets and test cases, as specified in their JSON schema, in this case it is not necessary: it will be injected into the provided data after the test suite has been saved.
+Note that even if the ``test_suite_id`` field is mandatory for test cases, as specified in their JSON schema, in this case it is not necessary: it will be injected into the provided data after the test suite has been saved.

 Pros